PawelAdamski/HttpClientMock/README.md

 ```

 ## Matching query and form parameters
-There are two methods that controls HttpClientMock behaviour when request contains extra form
+There are two methods that control HttpClientMock behaviour when request contains extra form
 or query parameters:
  - `withExtraParameters`: allows request to contain extra query parameters
  - `withoutExtraParameters`: disallows request to contain extra query parameters